 How to Plan Your Kitchen Appliance Project

-Congratulations.
-You are now embarking on both the rewarding and stressful task of designing and building your new kitchen.
+You are now embarking on the rewarding and stressful task of designing and building your new kitchen.

-This article will cover all you need to know, from choosing a contractor to the exact place you should start.
+This article will cover everything you need to know, from choosing a contractor to where you should start.

-Hint: You don't start your kitchen project with choosing your appliances.
+Hint: You don't start your kitchen project by choosing your appliances.

 You will then learn the most important appliance decision you'll have to make to dictate your kitchen's flow.